tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   to correctly verify a signature or validate a Finished message or a PSK binder.

+ticket_invalid:
+: The server received a ticket that is invalid and is necessary to complete the handshake.
+For instance, the server might be configured to require PSK mode.
+Note that if a ticket is being used for session resumption, the server MAY ignore the ticket and perform a full handshake instead.

 protocol_version:
 : The protocol version the peer has attempted to negotiate is recognized but not supported (see {{backward-compatibility}}).